-- The Minneapolis Park and Recreation Board has not created a strategic business plan for the golf courses, so the vision for the facilities is not defined. - The embedded political constraints by which the Minneapolis Park and Recreation Board operates narrows and restricts the viable organizational, management, and capital investment strategies. - The recommendations contained in this report would be vastly different if the operator of the golf courses were operating as a private enterprise versus a municipal entity. - The facilities' adoption of technology, including meaningful customer tracking, was lacking.
+- The Minneapolis Park Board has not created a strategic business plan for the golf courses, so the vision for the facilities isn't defined. - The embedded political constraints by which the Minneapolis Park Board operates narrows and restricts the viable organizational, management and capital investment strategies. - The recommendations contained in this report would be vastly different if the operator of the golf courses was operating as a private enterprise versus a municipality entity. - The facilities' adoption of technology, including meaningful customer tracking, was lacking.
 A thorough yield management analysis to determine the revenue potential of the facilities was therefore restricted in scope. - The lack of capital limits the viable options.